siraat-ai-academy/freelance-content-writing-suite-by-jamalu/README.md

 ## 🌌 Final Whisper

 > *“Some words aren’t just written — they rise like quiet light, illuminating your brand’s soul.”*
-> — Jamalu, from the whisper behind the work
+> — Eks2, from the whisper behind the work
 > — Siraat AI Academy

 ---